jeroenrinzema/BECM/README.md

 ## Reusing/extending classes

 One of the main reasons of using the BECM naming guide is of the reusability that it offers.
 Every block/child element should be isolated and have the plausibility to be used as a standalone element.
-Below are we creating a `form` and `contact` block where of the `input` fields can be reused without `.becm-form` or `.becm-contact`.
+Below are we creating a `form` and `contact` block where the `input` fields can be used in a standalone scenario.

 **Example**